rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

   ../working
   ../exports

-1.2 Download Sen2Cor-02.08.00 and extract unzipped folder in the ./sen2cor directory 1.3 Download S2_L1C_to_L2AGEEbatch.py3
+1.2 Download Sen2Cor-02.08.00 or later from http://step.esa.int/main/third-party-plugins-2/sen2cor/sen2cor_v2-8/ and extract unzipped folder in the ./sen2cor directory
+1.3 Download S2_L1C_to_L2AGEEbatch.py3
 1.4 Download metadata.csv file in ./exports
-1.5 Start an Anaconda 3 terminal,  for the first time importthe gdalCCRS environment,
+1.5 Start an Anaconda 3 terminal,  for the first time import the gdalCCRS environment,

-(base) conda env create -f gdalCCRS2.yml
+(base) conda env create -f gdalCCRS.yml

 subsequently, activate the enviroment (it will be saved for next time) and bring up the jupyter notebook